Skip to main content

 How long is Wax Heads?
 Most playthroughs run four to six hours depending on how much time you spend reading album lore and replaying customer recommendations.
 It's designed to feel complete at that length, not padded.

 Is Wax Heads worth buying?
-At under $10 with a 15% launch discount, yes — if the record store premise appeals to you.
-A 100% positive Steam score from 45 early reviewers suggests very strong satisfaction among players who went in with the right expectations.
+At $14.99, yes: if the record store premise appeals to you.
+Very Positive on Steam from 390+ reviews (97% positive) suggests very strong satisfaction among players who went in with the right expectations.

 Does Wax Heads have replay value?
 The narrative is largely linear with no branching endings.
 Replay value comes from tracking down every album in the catalog and completing all customer storyline arcs.
 It's designed for one thorough playthrough, not repeated runs.